-- Study Chair: Allan Klein, MD, CM Director, Center for the Diagnosis and Treatment of Pericardial Diseases, and Professor of Medicine, Heart, Vascular and Thoracic Institute, Cleveland Clinic; - Antonio Abbate, MD Ruth C. Heede Professor of Cardiology, School of Medicine, and Department of Medicine, Division of Cardiovascular Medicine Heart and Vascular Center, University of Virginia; - Allen Luis, MBBS, PhD Co-Director of the Pericardial Diseases Clinic, Associate Professor of Medicine, Department of Cardiovascular Medicine, at Mayo Clinic Rochester Minnesota; - Paul Cremer, MD Department of Cardiovascular Imaging, Center for the Diagnosis and Treatment of Pericardial Diseases, Heart, Vascular and Thoracic Institute, Cleveland Clinic; - Stephen Nicholls Director of Cardiology, Monash Health, Director, Monash Victorian Heart Institute, and Professor of Cardiology, Monash University, Melbourne; and - Stefano Toldo, PhD Associate Professor School of Medicine, Internal Medicine, Department of Cardiology at Virginia Commonwealth University.
+• Study Chair: Allan Klein, MD, CM - Director, Center for the Diagnosis and Treatment of Pericardial Diseases, and

+Professor of Medicine, Heart, Vascular and Thoracic Institute, Cleveland Clinic;

+- Antonio Abbate, MD Ruth C. Heede Professor of Cardiology, School of Medicine, and Department of Medicine, Division of Cardiovascular Medicine Heart and Vascular Center, University of Virginia; - Allen Luis, MBBS, PhD Co-Director of the Pericardial Diseases Clinic, Associate Professor of Medicine, Department of Cardiovascular Medicine, at Mayo Clinic Rochester Minnesota; - Paul Cremer, MD Department of Cardiovascular Imaging, Center for the Diagnosis and Treatment of Pericardial Diseases, Heart, Vascular and Thoracic Institute, Cleveland Clinic; - Stephen Nicholls Program Director, Victorian Heart Hospital, Director, Monash Victorian Heart Institute, and Professor of Cardiology, Monash University, Melbourne; and - Stefano Toldo, PhD Associate Professor of Medicine, Department of Medicine, Cardiovascular Medicine at University of Virginia.

-It is estimated that patient recruitment will be completed in approximately one year following the initiation of all clinical research centers.
+It is estimated that patient recruitment will be completed approximately one year following the initiation of all clinical research centers.
 Cardiol has budgeted additional costs to complete this study to be approximately \$4 million.
 If Cardiol determines that the Phase II study meets its objectives, it currently expects to undertake the next steps of its clinical development program, which would consist of a larger clinical study, the details of which will be determined in conjunction with regulatory agencies.
 The total cost and timeline to complete this clinical development program cannot be determined at this stage as this will depend on a variety of factors.
-The Corporation expects to involve a commercial partner from the pharmaceutical industry, to fund the late-stage clinical development and commercialization of CardiolRx for the treatment of recurrent pericarditis.
+The Corporation may involve a commercial partner from the pharmaceutical industry, to fund the late-stage clinical development and commercialization of CardiolRx for the treatment of recurrent pericarditis.